salnaib/coursera_jh_ds_week3_progassign/README.md

   This is the resulting html document from an r markdown that explains each step and the variables used in the analysis

 4. codebook.md
-  This codebook references the run_analysis.html document above.
+  This codebook explains the variables created and used to return a tidy dataset.

+To run, type the following:
+source("run_analysis.R")
+run_analysis("UCI HAR Dataset")